openfaas/docs/docs/edge/airgap.md

 ### Restore images to the containerd library

 The easiest way to test an air-gapped installation, is to bypass the need for a local registry, and to restore the images directly to the containerd library.

+OpenFaaS Edge binaries and dependencies need to be installed before you can run the `restore` command.
+Follow the [air-gapped installation instructions](#perform-the-installation) and restore the images right before running `faasd install`.

 Restore the OpenFaaS Edge images: